timo1235/ocs2.x-esp32-panel-software/README.md

 ## To be done

-- implement connection over RJ45 - Serial communication

 # Changelog

+## 2.0.2

+- Added serial communication over RJ45
+- Added webinterface config option to control the communication
+  - automatic: automatically switch between WiFi and Serial communication.
+While serial has a higher priority.
+If serial connection is established, the WiFi connection is closed.
+  - wifi only
+  - serial only

 ## 2.0.1